iAlexander/Pumpkins/README.md

 ## <a name="description"> Description: </a>

 Prepare your iPhone to be ready for the best Halloween party ever...
-iOS stickers pack ```Pumpkins``` is the great bundle of stickers for iMessage, that includes 13 handcrafted images that are related to Halloween.
+iOS stickers pack ```Famous 13``` is the great bundle of stickers for iMessage, that includes 13 handcrafted images that are related to Halloween.
 You will get   ...   stickers for your iMessage chats.

 ## <a name="screenshots"> Screenshots: </a>